ghazlabs/idn-remote-scheduler/docs/rest_api.md

 GET: `/check`

-This endpoint is used to check initial of the system.
+This endpoint is used to verify that the system is up and running.

 **Headers:**